-Everything has been put on hold due to the COVID-19 pandemic.
-Concerts have been postponed, restaurants are closed, and people have canceled their weddings.
+In 2020, everything was put on hold due to the COVID-19 pandemic.
+Concerts were postponed, restaurants were closed, and people canceled their weddings.

-Many TV shows have also been forced to halt production for the time being.
-One program that is currently on hiatus is The Kelly Clarkson Show, a daytime talk show hosted by singer and Voice coach Kelly Clarkson.
+Many TV shows were forced to halt production.
+One program that went on hiatus was The Kelly Clarkson Show, a daytime talk show hosted by singer and Voice coach Kelly Clarkson.

-Clarkson and her family decided to take off to their cabin in Montana, where they have been quarantining for days now.
-But even though Clarkson can’t get to the studio to film her talk show, she’s still keeping her fans entertained with “Kellyoke” covers.
+Clarkson and her family decided to go to their cabin in Montana, where they quarantined for quite some time.
+But even though Clarkson couldn’t get to the studio to film her talk show, she still kept her fans entertained with “Kellyoke” covers.

 During each episode of The Kelly Clarkson Show, Clarkson performs a cover of another artist’s song during a segment she has dubbed “Kellyoke.”
 No genre seems to be off-limits, though country is clearly a favorite of hers.
 She has performed “Kellyoke” covers of songs by Carrie Underwood, Garth Brooks, and Lee Ann Womack, just to name a few.

 Knowing that fans would miss “Kellyoke,” Clarkson began sharing a cappella cover performances from the safety of her cabin’s bathroom.
 She started things off by singing Mariah Carey’s “Vanishing.”